Daily 5 and Reading CAFE

 Reading CAFE Overview

-The CAFE System (Comprehension, Accuracy, Fluency, Expand Vocabulary) is a structured framework for teaching reading strategies in small groups and individual conferences.
-It is designed to help teachers differentiate instruction based on student needs rather than reading levels alone.
+The CAFE System (Comprehension, Accuracy, Fluency, Expand Vocabulary) provides a structured framework for teaching reading strategies in small groups and individual conferences.
+Thus, teachers can differentiate instruction based on student needs rather than reading levels alone.

-An effective way to implement reading groups using this framework is outlined in The CAFE Book by Gail Boushey and Joan Moser (2009).
-This professional resource explains how to organize instruction around clear goals and targeted strategies.
+An effective way to implement reading groups using this framework is outlined in The CAFE Book, Expanded Second Edition, by Gail Boushey and Joan Moser.

 CAFE Menus and Instructional Resources